PmagPy/PmagPy-docs/_sources/resources/survival_skills.md

 % cd NEW_DIRECTORY_NAME
 ```

-To move back up into the home directory, just type **cd ..** remembering
+To move back up into the home directory, type **cd ..** remembering
 that **..** refers to the directory above.
 Also, **cd** by itself will
-transport you home from where ever you are (there’s no place like
+transport you home from whereever you are (*there’s no place like
-home....).
+home...*).
 You can also change to any arbitrary directory by specifying
 the full path of the destination directory.

 ## Redirecting input and output